 In addition to magnesium, calcium is THE mineral that builds bone structure and determines its density.
 Chronic calcium deficiency, combined with a deficit in vitamin D, is the main cause of osteoporosis.

 A systematic review of 59 studies to determine if supplementation with calcium leads stronger bones brought questionable results.
-13 Milk products such as cheese are excellent calcium donors and should be part of a regular diet to reduce the chance of a calcium deficiency.
+13. Nevertheless, milk products such as cheese are excellent calcium donors and should be part of a regular diet to reduce the chance of a calcium deficiency.

 Exercise is key for the prevention of osteoarthritis and osteoporosis